Censorship in the Republic of Ireland: Music videos

-The ban by the Irish courts of the song "They never came home" by Christy Moore along with the original version of the album Ordinary Man on which it appeared has apparently never been overturned.

-In late 2017 RTÉ's Irish language station Raidió na Gaeltachta removed the track "C.E.A.R.T.A" by west Belfast Irish language rap duo KNEECAP from an afternoon programme's playlist due to the song's "drug references and cursing".

 Computer games

-Unlike most other countries, the Film Censors Office have little involvement in video game censorship.
-This led to an unusual situation where in the 1990s the UK-owned GAME sold the sanitised versions of Carmageddon which was a victim of censorship in the UK, whilst Irish owned stores sold the uncut versions imported from the United States.
-Games may only be banned if the Film Censor judges that it is unfit for viewing, which has happened once to date, with the banning of Manhunt 2 on 18 June 2007, over two weeks before its launch date of 6 July.
+Unlike most other countries, the Film Classification Office have little involvement in computer game censorship.
+This led to an unusual situation where in 1997 the British-owned retailer GAME sold the British censored version of Carmageddon, whilst domestically owned retailers sold the uncut versions directly imported from the United States.
+Games may only be banned if the IFCO judges that it is unfit for viewing, which has happened once to date, with the banning of Manhunt 2 on 18 June 2007, over two weeks before its launch date of 6 July.

 Ireland is a member of PEGI, but places no legal powers on its age recommendations.
 Retailers may attempt to enforce them at their discretion.

+Sex shops

+Due to Ireland's old conservative censorship laws on pornography and the country's social conservatism, dedicated sex shops didn't exist until the establishment of Utopia in February 1991 in the town of Bray, County Wicklow.
+Since then, Ireland unusually doesn't have any kind of licensing system or rules governing the sale of pornography or sex toys.
+Compared to the United Kingdom, where if a retailer who wishes to sell any kind of pornographic material such as magazines and DVDs, is required by law to be licensed by the local council with a sex establishment licence.
+By contrast, Irish retailers can sell any adult material provided it is legal.
+For example, the Irish branch of the second-hand retailer CeX openly sells second-hand pornographic DVDs.
+Also where in Great Britain, the shop windows of such retailers must be frosted or covered up as required under Indecent Displays (Control) Act 1981, no such requirements exist in Ireland.
+Any rules governing shop displays are more due to self censorship by the retailer, or guidelines governed by the retailer's landlord.
+The only legislation is the Indecent Advertisements Act 1889, which prohibits the display of anything indecent, that affixed to an object that is visible from the street.